5 Best Small Miniature Dog Breeds

 If you keep them groomed, and give them a job to do running around the show ring performing agility or moving around the farm herding the small livestock, the Sheltie is an impressive small dog.

-This book rates Shelties among the top ten of intelligence.
-I do not agree with all of his findings, but if you are interested in dogs and are fascinated by their intelligence this makes great reading.
+This book rates Shelties among the top ten most intelligent breeds.
+I do not agree with all of his findings, but I enjoyed reading this book and if you are interested in dogs and are fascinated by their intelligence this will provide some good reading.

 This little dog is actually the most famous miniature of all.
 The full size and giant version of this breed are not even that popular, but this miniature is one of the most common dog breeds around the world year after year.

 One reason they are so popular is they do not shed much.
-A lot of breeds don’t shed much, but this dog is also good with kids, okay for an apartment, and great in obedience and dog sports like agility.
+A lot of breeds don’t shed much, but this dog is also good with kids, okay for an apartment, learn well during obedience training, and excel in dog sports like agility.

 They are not too small, weighing in at a hefty 4-7 kilos (usually 10-15 pounds).